In 1676 in a letter to his fellow-scientist Robert Hooke, Isaac Newton wrote:

 - ‘On the shoulders of’: Sharing innovative thinking/research that widens knowledge and understanding of any aspect of EDI.
 An opportunity to be giants.

 The conference will run across two days with an optional evening dinner and entertainment on the evening of the 15 March.
 Delegates can attend the full conference or choose the one day that resonates most with their work, experiences or requirements.

-Please note that there will also be an early evening reception for Athena Swan and Race Equality Charter award winners from recent application rounds, these winners will also be offered the opportunity to showcase their work during specific sessions in the conference programme.
+Please note that there will also be an early evening reception for Athena Swan and Race Equality Charter award winners from recent application rounds.
+Some of these winners will be offered the opportunity to showcase their work during specific sessions in the conference programme

 This is a conference that anyone serious about matters of Inclusivity, Equity and Diversity, should attend.
 It really is a box of delights with something for everyone to take away.